 Have you ever been to the Hungarian capital during the winter festival?
-If not, then do not hesitate, visit Budapest!
-Whether it is about splashing into a thermal pool or taking a stroll at Europe’s second most beautiful Xmas market promoted last year, you are surely able to fulfill your deepest desires.
+If not, then do not hesitate, visit Budapest and the Christmas Markets!

 Budapest is a wonderful city both day and night.
 As the sun goes down, the city is peppered with a special atmosphere, combined with stunning views of the beautifully illuminated buildings.
 Imagine that this feeling will intensify as Christmas is coming.
 Already before the first Advent weekend, the city shines brightly with Christmas lights and decorations everywhere.
 The trees along Andrássy street are illuminated just like in a fairy tale.
 If there is snow Budapest Christmas is like Winter Wonderland.
 Make sure to take a walk there, and also around the Opera House, where the surroundings are decorated with the sceneries of the Nutcracker.